geomagpy/MARTAS/README.md

 Used to determine F differences of multiple piers provided that a mobile reference sensor is used regularly to measure on all these piers.
 This is very Conrad Observatory specific and you might want to contact the Cobs Team for details.

+#### 8.2.6 dissemination: definitive_min and definitive_sec

+Creates geomagnetic dissemination data by producing the corresponding data formats and contents from the MagPy files obtained by above methods.
+Created are IAGA, IAF and ImagCDF (in minute and second resolution).

+#### 8.2.7 dissemination: activity_analysis

+Performs an analysis of geomagnetic activity

+#### 8.2.8 dissemination: blv

+Creates INTERMAGNET baseline format files and includes all required information into these files.

 ### 8.3 Useful commands during runtime